organicresearchcentre/pgtool-reforest-gui/PG Tool Online v3.1 Manual.md

 ##
 **Troubleshooting and Support**

-If you are having difficulties entering information or using the PG Tools online then please contact your project researcher or send a query to [github@organicresearchcentre.com](mailto:github@organicresearchcentre.com) along with the saved JSON file of your assessment.
+If you are having difficulties entering information or using the REFOREST PG Tool online then please contact your project researcher or send a query to [christian.g@organicresearchcentre.com](mailto:christian.g@organicresearchcentre.com) along with the saved JSON file of your assessment.